 it is easy and it is small and there are many things to do. lots of it is poor and dilapidated. imagine the USA created its version of China in the 1980s and then never updated it. it is that outside of a few square miles of the country. but it has charm. take the train up the east coast, the east coast is like going between LA and San Francisco.

-just go if you are thinking about it. you can find $1000 bottle service nightclubs in taipei if you are looking for that but i doubt it as you are on sighsee.
+just go if you are thinking about it. you can find $1000 bottle service nightclubs in taipei if you are looking for that but i doubt it as you are on SighSee.

 I was there for a month back in May.
 It's a great country for a newbie solo traveler I think, good baseline food quality, cool attractions both in cities and outside of them.
 Taipei is pretty average for a big asian city IMO but if it's your first time in Asia it will probably be pretty neat.
 I 100% recommend going to Jiufen (a few hours east of Taipei), peak comfy vibes.
 If you have more time, Kaohsiung was also pretty cool, just a slightly more chill city than Taipei with some really good nature stuff nearby.
 Night markets of course are great, but the restaurant scene is nice too, you just need to figure out how to use the menus (they give you a little laminated text-only menu and give you a marker to put a check mark next to what you want.
 Use google translate or ask for help).
 My favorite foods there were the tea eggs you get at 7/11 and the rice drenched in goose fat you get at goose restaurants.
-Honorable mention to the fucked up looking bowls of boba/pudding/shaved ice/sugar syrup/jelly I forget the name of but you find everywhere, and the taiwanese sausage on a stick you buy at street markets.
+Honorable mention to the fricked up looking bowls of boba/pudding/shaved ice/sugar syrup/jelly I forget the name of but you find everywhere, and the taiwanese sausage on a stick you buy at street markets.

 Yes.
 Seriously.